-The federal unemployment benefits in Ohio are weekly payments provided by the government to state workers who are temporarily unemployed with the goal to sustain them during their search for a new job.
-Even though the Unemployment Insurance program was created by the U.S. Department of Labor, former employees who would like to claim unemployment benefits must apply with the Ohio Department of Job and Family Services (ODJFS).
+The federal unemployment benefits in Ohio are temporary weekly payments provided by the government to workers in the state who are unemployed with the goal to sustain them during their search for a new job.
+Even though the Unemployment Insurance program was created by the U.S. Department of Labor, residents who would like to claim unemployment benefits must apply with the Ohio Department of Job and Family Services (ODJFS).

 - They have accumulated at least 20 weeks of covered unemployment.

 - They have earned at least $280 per week on average.

 - They were not at fault for their job separation.